Vostok.Logging

 • Configuration is done in code.

 • Configuring and composing loggers in code is preferable to clumsy XML files.
-See section for an in-depth discussion.
+See Configuration section for an in-depth discussion.

 • Extensibility is valued.